 Prairie Conservation Nursery Programs

-Plants and seeds for Puget Lowland Prairie Restoration
+Plants and seeds for Salish Lowland Prairie Restoration

 SPP produces plants for prairie restoration at three sites: Stafford Creek Corrections Center (SCCC), Washington Corrections Center for Women (WCCW), and Shotwell’s Landing Nursery.
 Shotwell’s Landing is supported by a Prairie Conservation Crew from Cedar Creek Corrections Center (CCCC), 10 inmate technicians dedicated to prairie restoration at multiple sites in Thurston County.
 The three nursery sites deliver up to 420,000 plant-plugs annually.